pixelspark/catena/README.md

 ### How does a Catena node talk to other nodes?

-Catena nodes expose an HTTP interface.
-A node periodically connects to the HTTP interface of all other nodes it knows about (initially specified from the command line) to fetch block information and exchange peers.
+Catena nodes expose an HTTP/WebSocket interface.
+A node connects to the WebSocket interface of all other nodes it knows about (initially specified from the command line) to fetch block information and exchange peers.
+In order for two nodes to be able to communicate, at least one must be able to accept incoming connections (i.e. not be behind NAT or firewall).

 ### What is the consistency model for Catena?

-A Catena blockchain contains SQL statements that, when executed in order, lead to the agreed-upon state of the database.
-Only SQL statements that modify data or structure are included in the blockchain.
-This is very similar to replication logs used by e.g. MySQL ('binlog').

 SQL statements are grouped in transactions, which become part of a block.
 Once a block as been accepted in the blockchain and is succeeded by a sufficient number of newer blocks, the block has become an immutable part of the blockchain ledger.